gabrieldansereau/ms_downscaling_metawebs/README.md

-probability of occurrence of trophic relationships to describe spatial and temporal variability more accurately. @Lurgi2020GeoVar built a metaweb and probabilistic (occurrence-based) networks for rocky intertidal communities (and also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways). @Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
-Similarly, predictive approaches are also increasingly used with other interaction types to highlight interactions hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses,
-@Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
+probability of occurrence of trophic relationships to describe spatial and temporal variability more accurately. @Lurgi2020GeoVar built a metaweb and probabilistic (occurrence-based) networks for rocky intertidal communities (and doing so they also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways). @Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
+Similarly, predictive approaches are also increasingly used with other interaction types to highlight interactions hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses, @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
 Our workflow offers the potential to bring these global predictions down to the local scale where they can be made more actionable, and vastly increases the diversity of ecological networks that can be projected in space.

 # Acknowledgements